dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 mvn spring-boot:run
 ```

 Before getting an access token to issue requests to our API, we first need to create a new user on Auth0.
-To do that we have to issue a `POST` request, which requires a `Content-Type` header with `application/json`, to `https://bkrebs.auth0.com/dbconnections/signup` with the following JSON body:
+To do that we have to issue a `POST` request to the `/dbconnections/signup` endpoint.
+This request requires a `Content-Type` header with `application/json` following JSON body:

 ```bash
 curl -H "Content-Type: application/json" -X POST -d '{